October signals the return of dry conditions in

 May, October and

-November, with an average of 9h of sunshine.
+November, with an average of 9h of sunshine, are months with the most sunshine.

 UV index

-In October, the average daily maximum UV index is 11.
-A UV Index estimate of 11, and higher, represents an extreme threat to health from unsafe exposure to UV radiation for ordinary individuals.
+In October, the average daily maximum UV index in Ouagadougou is 11.
+A UV Index value of 11, and more, symbolizes an excessive health risk from unprotected exposure to Sun's UV rays for average individuals.